 Chartres Labyrinth Tours 2015 season:

-The labyrinth is now closed for winter and will reopen Friday, February 15, 2013.
-General tours of cathedral still possible all winter long, and all year.
+The labyrinth is now closed for winter and will reopen Friday, March 7, 2014.
+General tours of cathedral without the labyrinth are always possible all winter long, and all year.

 Chartres Labyrinth Tours leave from Gare Montparnasse in Paris Friday mornings on the 9:06 train.
 Tour participants should plan to arrive at 8:30 to allow time to purchase tickets.
 Meet at 8:45am.
 Meeting point specified with reservations.